Cross County, Arkansas: Media

 The Wynne Progress and the Cross County Times are the county's two weekly newspapers.
 The county has had several former publications that have closed over the years, including newspapers published at Parkin and Wittsburg.

 Cross County is within the Memphis designated market area with the following local TV stations: WREG (CBS), WMC (NBC), WKNO (PBS), WHBQ (Fox), WTWV, WATN (ABC), WLMT (The CW), WBUY, and WPXX (Ion TV).

 The county is home to two radio stations: KWYN (92.5 FM) and sister station, KWYN (1400 AM).

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
 The Cross County Quorum Court has nine members.
 Presiding over quorum court meetings is the county judge, who serves as the chief executive officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court after the 2024 elections is 8 Republicans and 1 Democrat.
+Justices of the Peace (members) of the Quorum Court following the elections are: